w3f/Grants-Program/applications/NuLink.md

 ### Project Description

 + In the NuCypher Network, all the cryptography operation are currently performed in an off-chain side channel.
 We can reuse this side channel in our project.
 We only need to take care of the on-chain operation from Ethereum to Polkadot.
 The on-chain operation mainly include two parts: Stakers need to register and get rewards on-chain, while Alice need to grant access to Bob and pay fees to stakers on-chain.
 NuLink would focus on migrating the on-chain operation from Ethereum to Polkadot parachain.
 + We will develop a mirror pallet which can retrieve the information of stakers and bonding workers from Nucypher contracts in Ethereum.
-At current stage we consider constructing a watcher network maintained by NuCypher team.
+At current stage we consider constructing a watcher network managed by NuCypher team.
 The watcher network would relay such information to the mirror pallet.
++ The watcher network would be constructed by a certain amount(say N) of watcher nodes.
+And their corresponding public key would be recorded in the mirror pallet when first deployed.
+The update request must obtain more the 2/3 signature of the total watcher nodes to be valid.
+The mirror pallet would check the signature  when receiving the update request.
+The locking period of Ursulas network is 7 days, so the watcher network would sending the update request in the same pace.
-In the future we will use ETH-Polkadot bridge such as Snowbridge to retrieve such information from Ethereum.
++  In the future we may use ETH-Polkadot bridge such as Snowbridge to retrieve such information from Ethereum instead of the watcher network.
+The details would be updated once we finish the design.
 + We would also develop a policy management pallet which can hold policy fees and distribute them in Polkadot parachain.
 Through this pallet, Alice in Polkadot could issue a policy in polkadot parachain and pay the policy fee in Polkadot parachain.
 And the worker of Ursulas could withdraw the reward in Polkadot parachain.